BoogieMonster1O1/astropi/setup/flashing-sd.md

 ```bash
 sudo dd if=astroberry-server_2.0.4.img of=/dev/sdX bs=8M status=progress
 ```
 Replace `/dev/sdX` with the path to your SD card.
+You can find it [using this guide](/terminal/lsblk.md)